viet34tqc/notebook/interview.md

 <https://www.developerway.com/posts/positioning-and-portals-in-react>
 Normally, when you build a modal, you will set its position `fixed` and give it a high value of `z-index`.
 However, if you render your modal in a nested div, there will be a high chance that your modal will lie below other elements.

-The reason is because of stacking context.
+The reason is because of `stacking context`.

 Actually, fixed elements are relative to its containing block which is viewport by default.
 We can also create this containing block by adding `transfrom` property.
 So if the parent element of nested modal is a containing block, the `z-index` value of modal will be counted only inside its parent.
 And if modal's parent lie below other elements in DOM, the modal will lie below other element as well.

-## Difference between `async await` and promises

-They are both used to handle asynchronous tasks.
-The difference is `promise` involves chaining `.then` and `.catch` methods, whereas `Async` `Await` uses a `try-catch` block that looks more like synchronous code.
-So, it's easier to read code with `async` and `await`

 ## Common web securities